[Rev. 5/1/2022 7:00:59 PM--2021]

 (b) May give preference to the person or persons entitled to letters testamentary or letters of administration, but no appeal may be taken from the appointment.

-1. Give bond in such sum as the court directs, with sureties to the satisfaction of the court, conditioned for the faithful performance of the duties, unless the court waives bond; and
+1. Give bond in such sum as the court directs, with sureties to the satisfaction of the court, conditioned for the faithful performance of the duties, unless the court waives bond, with or without conditions, or dispenses the bond and alternatively requires the establishment of a blocked account; and

 2. Take the usual oath of office.